 Food is plentiful in Auckland, but our hot tip is to head to Amano opposite Waitemata Harbour, our favourite place to eat in the city.
 It always has something to tantalise the taste buds of everyone in our family.
 And where to stay?
 We adored the attention to detail at the Grand Mercure Auckland, where the kids were spoilt with Easter Eggs, and I found chocolate or macarons on our bed each night!

 For most Australians, Auckland is the start of their family travel in New Zealand as it has the largest airport in the country.
 If you’re considering an NZ family trip, watch out for sale fares throughout the year to snag yourself a bargain flight.

 If you are spending some days in Auckland with the family, a great day trip from Auckland for kids is Rangitoto Island.
 This can be a fun way to leave the hustle and bustle of the capital for a day.
 Rangitoto is the youngest island in the Hauraki Gulf and its 259 m volcanic cone is a distinctive landmark just off the Auckland coast.

-Rangitoto erupted from the sea in a series of dramatic explosions around 600 years ago becoming the last and largest volcano to be formed in the Auckland volcanic field.
+Rangitoto erupted from the sea in a series of dramatic explosions around 600 years ago, becoming the last and largest volcano formed in the Auckland volcanic field.

-Rangitoto is great for nature lovers; people usually go to Rangitoto to see the world’s largest pohutukawa forest and to explore its fascinating landscapes of rugged lava crops and lush native bush.
+Rangitoto is one of the best places to go in New Zealand for nature lovers.
+People usually go to Rangitoto to see the world’s largest pohutukawa forest and explore its fascinating landscapes of rugged lava crops and lush native bush.

 Also, it is possible to climb up to the island’s famous cone.
 The hike up to the volcano is only 5 km (one way), very easy and it usually takes one hour.
 On the summit, the views are amazing: the Hauraki Gulf and Auckland’s beautiful skyline.